 To narrow down this 'wide-open' range, we'll do a round of proposals and feedback before we decide on the topic before the middle of semester.

 A proposal should be brief and should make clear what your paper is about ("the question"), why it is interesting / important, what the state of thinking on it is, how you will approach it, and what you expect to find.
-It should include the sources / references that you have already found.
+It should include the sources and references that you have already found.

 Geography often falls back to its descriptive roots, but we may still want (maybe especially in undergraduate writing) to aspire to clear and efficient thinking, perhaps as Platt (1964) suggested in his paper, "Strong Inference".
 Term paper season is a great time to practice the habit of asking: What observation could disprove that theory? or What theory would this observation disprove?
 A little thinking can save a lot of effort on the way to enlightenment, and a deft observation can make for an intellectually compelling and useful paper.